neondatabase/website/content/docs/guides/vercel-marketplace.md

 1. From the **Storage** tab in the Vercel Dashboard, select your Database.
 2. On your Database page, select **Open in Neon Postgres**.
 3. In the Neon Console, you are directed the projects page for your Organization.
-It will be named **Vercel: `<org_name>`**.
-If you've just installed, you will have a single Neon Project.
+It will be named **Vercel: `<organization_name>`**.
+If you've just installed, you will have a single Neon Project, and your Organization name in Neon will be the name of your Vercel account.
+For example, if your Vercel account name is **Alex's projects**, your Neon Organization name will be the same.

 <Admonition type="note">
 All Neon Plans, including the Free Plan, support multiple Neon Projects.
 Creating additional projects is performed from the Vercel Dashboard.
 See [Creating more Databases](#tbd) for instructions.